-Build a Tall Vise
+Build a tall vise

 Raising a small- to medium-sized workpiece that you’re working on will allow you to see it more clearly, and will ease the stress on your back.
-This tall vise will give you lots of options when dealing with the finer points of sawing and paring.

 I’ve been wanting to do this project for quite some time.
 While I have a Moxon vise that I built more than five years ago, I don’t seem to use it as much as I thought I would.
 The Moxon vise raises my work above my bench, however, I wanted to hold my work a bit higher, hence this tall vise.